-18.3.
+23.3.
 Financial Support

-Funding is never guaranteed.
 Students seeking financial support should investigate all funding opportunities within and beyond the School.
 Students are responsible for finding and securing funding to pay for their education.

-18.3.1.
+23.3.1.
 Teaching Assistantships

 SOS offers Teaching Assistant (TA) positions to select students, prioritizing PhD students first and MA/MS students next.
-Those who do receive one are not guaranteed a position as a TA beyond their signed funding agreement.
-Each spring, a call for applications will be sent in the weekly newsletter for open positions in the following academic year.
-Spring-only positions will be advertised in fall.
-Annual reviews must be submitted by March 1 of each year to be eligible for TA funding.
+Those who do receive a funding package are not guaranteed a position as a TA beyond their signed funding agreement.
+Annual reviews must be submitted by March 1 of each year to be eligible for TA funding in the following year.

 TA positions come with a stipend, tuition remission, and health insurance benefits.
 Stipend rates and percentage of benefit coverage may vary but are specified in the offer letter.
-For example, PhD students who have a master's degree (or an equivalent number of earned hours after starting the program) are paid slightly more than students who do not hold a master's degree or are in a master's program.
 Students must be in good academic standing and perform successfully in their TA role to retain their TA position or to be considered for a future open position.
 For additional details and regulations, see the TA/RA Handbook.

-TA assignments are typically made about a month before the semester begins.
-Confirmation of a student's assignment will also include important reminders and next steps to prepare for their assignment.
-Students who apply for a TA will be notified when their application is received.
-They will receive further notifications only if they are selected to be a TA.
-The department does not send periodic updates about the status of those on the application list for a TA position.
+TA assignments are typically made in the month before the semester begins.
+Confirmation of a student's assignment will also include important reminders and next steps to prepare for their assignment and will connect them with the supervising instructor.

-Students who hold TA positions in other departments or schools must send a copy of their signed offer letter to the graduate coordinator so their tuition and health insurance coverage can be waived by the university.
+Students who hold TA positions in other departments or schools must send a copy of their signed offer letter to the graduate coordinator so their tuition and health insurance coverage can be paid by the university.
 Failure to do so may result in the student being billed for tuition and insurance.

-18.3.2.
+23.3.2.
 Research Assistantships